h-el-lo/SweetBox-Synthage/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Arduino team for the arduino-cli tool
-- Django community for the excellent web framework
-- MIDI specification for the communication protocol

 ## 📞 Support